Volleyball Machine Challenge for Middle School

 Teach your students about the engineering design process with this fun lesson plan.
 They will design and build two "volleyball machines" that launch a ping pong ball back and forth over a net.
-Optionally, they can enter their designs in the
+While the 2019 Fluor Engineering Challenge is over, your students can still try this project and compare their scores to top scores from around the world!
+Teachers, note that elementary school and high school versions of this lesson plan are also available.

 - MS-ETS1-4.
 Develop a model to generate data for iterative testing and modification of a proposed object, tool, or process such that an optimal design can be achieved.